 No, not every plan an employer offers is required to meet the affordability and minimum value tests.
-However, large employers may pay a penalty beginning in 2015 if an employee receives a premium tax credit due to the employer's failure to offer at least one health plan that is affordable and minimum value.
 For example, an employer could offer three plans: Plan 1 that meets both affordability and minimum value, Plan 2 with comprehensive benefits but high premiums that is not considered affordable for all employees, and Plan 3 that has very low premiums but limited coverage that fails to meet minimum value.
 The employer can offer, and the employee can select, any of these plans.
-Regardless of which plan employees choose, they will not qualify for premium tax credits in the Marketplace because the employer offers at least one plan (Plan 1) that meets both affordability and minimum value.
-For the employee, any employer plan he accepts qualifies as minimum essential coverage to meet his obligation to obtain coverage, even if the plan's benefits don't meet the minimum value test.
+Regardless of which plan employees choose, they will not qualify for premium tax credits in the ACA marketplace because the employer offers at least one plan (Plan 1) that meets both affordability and minimum value.

-How will the Marketplace confirm whether an applicant for premium tax credits has employer-sponsored insurance?
+How will the marketplace confirm whether an applicant for the premium tax credit has employer-sponsored insurance?